DoDonPachi Resurrection: Bee medals

+Hyper Gauge

+The Hyper Gauge is the game's primary scoring mechanism and differs from the equivalent system in the previous installment.
+It is filled through large combos, close-range attacks on enemies, and the collection of green bee medals.
+Unlike earlier games in the series, Resurrection has only one Hyper meter, which the player activates using the button normally assigned to bombs.
+Activating a Hyper temporarily increases firepower and allows the player to cancel enemy bullets; each cancelled bullet adds to the combo gauge.
+Since point items are scored based on the number of active combo hits, Hyper timing directly affects the player's score.

 The game has a second "Ura" loop, which must be accessed by fulfilling 2 conditions: Collect all 45 bee medals in all 5 stages of the first loop, don't bomb more than twice (including autobombs), and if the player is playing using strong style, they cannot lose a ship more than once.
 There is also a secret Ura route in the game.
 By destroying the large silos near the beginning of stage 1, not only does it take you to an alternate pathway, but all midbosses are replaced with those from the first game.

 Future releases of the game on consoles and PC have expanded and modified the original arcade release.
 Version 1.5 is a refined version of the original arcade release, with Novice difficulty being a version of the game for newcomers.
 Version 1.51 is similar, but with a rebalanced scoring system and bombs now being granted through green bees.
 Arrange A (or Ver L) uses the same hyper system as Dodonpachi Daioujou, with only one ship to pilot (the narrow shot ship from Daioujou, piloted by the element doll Leinyan) Black Label and Black Label novice add a new red gauge for scoring, much harder patterns, and a new final boss encountered at the end of the game if you fulfill certain conditions, Zatsuza.
 Arrange B on the PC release is a mode where you can play through singular stages with any ship you like, with altered bullet patterns for enemies and bosses.
 Arrange B on home consoles as well as Black Label Arrange on PC is a version of the game that uses the scoring mechanics of Ketsui: Kizuna Jigoku Tachi of collecting score chips, mixed into the combo-stringing gameplay of the original.
 Smartphone mode, exclusive to the iOS and Android versions, includes a new Slaughter-Menace meter that would influence a point multiplier, a revamped hyper system where it increases power by spinning the ship with the touchscreen, and a new soundtrack.
 A Zatsuza practice mode exclusive to the Nintendo Switch release will allow players to challenge the boss with 3 lives and maximum bomb stock.